 FlightGear supports a multiplayer environment, allowing you to share the air with other flight-simmers.
-For server details and to see who is online (and where they are flying), have a look at the excellent multiplayer map, available from http://mpmap02.flightgear.org
+For server details and to see who is online (and where they are flying), have a look at the excellent multiplayer map, available from:

 Click on the 'server' tab to see a list of multiplayer servers.